Financial period close workspace

 You can assign a task in the template to one or more companies where that task applies.
 If a different person is assigned to complete that work effort in each company, you might find it helpful to create multiple tasks for the same work effort.
 Create one task for each company.

 The Task link menu item is associated with the task work effort and can be used to go directly to the associated page from the task link in the workspace.
-For example, a closing task to run the currency revaluation process for Accounts payable can be linked to the associated Foreign currency revaluation page in Microsoft Dynamics 365 for Finance and Operations.
+For example, a closing task to run the currency revaluation process for Accounts payable can be linked to the associated Foreign currency revaluation page.
 You can also link to an external URL.